Pods & Deployments

 Relationship Between Pods and Deployments

-Think of a Pod like a coffee machine in a busy café.
+Think of a Pod as a coffee machine in a busy café.
 It makes drinks, does its job, and eventually wears out or breaks.

 Now imagine the Deployment as the café manager: